Toe Nash: Biography

 According to Latino, Nash "couldn't read, couldn't write...Just wasn't ready to function in society...with an education and social skills of a kid about thirteen years old."
 Returning to Louisiana after the 2001 season, Nash spent nearly nine months in jail in 2002 for aggravated and statutory rape, after allegedly having sex with a 15-year-old girl.
 After the aggravated rape charges were dropped, Nash agreed to a plea bargain and was given a 10-year suspended sentence.
 The Devil Rays released Nash in September 2002, the day after he was released from jail.

 After being released by the Rays, the Cincinnati Reds signed Nash in the 2002–03 offseason.
 The club voided his contract for unspecified legal reasons, believed to be a bar fight for which Nash was arrested.
-Nash was arrested again in 2005 for a parole violation, and was charged for drug possession, leading him to serve the full 10 years of his previously suspended jail sentence.
+Nash was arrested again in 2005 for a parole violation, and was charged for drug possession after failing a drug test, forcing him to serve the full 10 years of his previously suspended jail sentence.
 Nash was released from prison in November 2013.
-He was arrested again, however, in 2015 on drug charges.
+He was arrested again, however, in 2015 on drug charges and for failing to register as a sex offender.

 Personal life and death

 Nash's cousin, former NBA player John "Hot Rod" Williams, organized the Williams All Stars, the Sugar Cane League team on which Nash played.

 "The Story of Toe Nash" was featured on ESPN's SportsCenter on June 27, 2014.
 The feature recounted the then 32-year-old Nash being reunited with Benny Latino, and his return to the Sugar Cane League.

-Nash died on June 27, 2025, at the age of 43.
+Nash suddenly died in Longview, Texas after relocating from Louisiana and living there for an unspecified amount of time with his family on June 27, 2025, at the age of 43 survived by his daughter and girlfriend.